The U.S. Constitution has 4,400 words. It is the oldest and shortest written Constitution of any major government in the world."

 The Constitution does not set forth requirements for the right to vote.
 As a result, at the outset of the Union, only male property-owners could vote.
 African Americans were not considered citizens, and women were excluded from the electoral process.
 Native Americans were not given the right to vote until 1924.

-James Madison, “the father of the Constitution,” was the first to arrive in Philadelphia for the Constitutional Convention.
-He arrived in February, three months before the convention began, bearing the blueprint for the new Constitution.
+James Madison, “the father of the Constitution,” was one of the first to arrive in Philadelphia for the Constitutional Convention.
+He arrived in early May, bearing the blueprint for the new Constitution.

 Of the forty-two delegates who attended most of the meetings, thirty-nine actually signed the Constitution.
 Edmund Randolph and George Mason of Virginia and Elbridge Gerry of Massachusetts refused to sign due in part due to the lack of a bill of rights.